uwspstar/FullStack/AWS-Certification/Quiz-Practice/ES3.md

 # ES3
+- When versioning is enabled on S3 bucket and a new version is added to an existing object, remember that older version still remains and AWS charges same price for old verions and new versions.

+- AWS S3 bucket policy does not grant permissions based on the web application URLs.
+However, you can setup a condition in the policy to restrict access only if the request is being sent from a certain URL using “aws:Referer” context-key.

+- Content-Length and Content-MD5 are system metadata for object.
+They are set during creating/uploading an object.
+However, these paramaters do not enable web application to send requests to S3 bucket.

+- enabling public access will not enable web application to send requests to S3 bucket.
+Further more, AWS does not recommend enabling public access on an S3 bucket unless you are hosting static assets which can be accessed by all.

+- Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.
+With CORS support, you can build rich client-side web applications with Amazon S3 and selectively allow cross-origin access to

+your Amazon S3 resources.
 - public access is not required to be enabled for writing logs into S3 bucket.
 Only access required is PutObject for Log Delivery group.

 - although by default, Log Delivery group permission is disabled, permission will be granted when the bucket is selected as target for logging.